2017 Rutgers Scarlet Knights football team: Recruiting

-Position key

 Recruits

 The Scarlet Knights signed a total of 26 recruits.

 Schedule

 Rutgers announced its 2017 football schedule on July 11, 2013.
 The 2017 schedule consisted of 6 home, 5 away, and 1 neutral site game in the regular season.
 The Scarlet Knights hosted Big Ten foes Michigan State, Ohio State, and Purdue, and traveled to Illinois, Indiana, Michigan, Nebraska, and Penn State.
 Rutgers played against Maryland in Bronx, New York at Yankee Stadium.

 The Scarlet Knights hosted all three of the non-conference opponents, Eastern Michigan from the Mid-American Conference, Morgan State from the Mid-Eastern Athletic Conference and Washington from the Pac-12 Conference.